“Exploring the Pursuit of Happiness”: Book Talk with Prof. Carli Conklin

 It does stand out a little, doesn’t it?
-If “life and “liberty” seem cut from a cloth philosophically tailored for a declaration of independence, “happiness,” to borrow a phrase from MU Prof. Carli Conklin’s introduction to her May 9 talk, sits somewhat glitteringly on its own.
-Theorists and citizens alike have, in fact, long puzzled over Jefferson’s reason for including “the pursuit of happiness” among the Declaration’s three named unalienable rights, often arriving at one of two conclusions: that he was cribbing Locke’s right to property or that the phrase was purely decorative—a “glittering generality.”
+If “life” and “liberty” seem cut from a cloth philosophically tailored for a declaration of independence, “happiness,” to borrow a phrase from MU Prof. Carli Conklin’s introduction to her May 9 talk, sits somewhat glitteringly on its own.
+In fact, theorists and citizens alike have long puzzled over Jefferson’s reason for including “the pursuit of happiness” among the Declaration’s three named unalienable rights, often arriving at one of two conclusions: that he was cribbing Locke’s right to property or that the phrase was purely decorative—a “glittering generality.”
 But as Prof. Conklin lays out in her recent book, The Pursuit of Happiness in the Founding Era: An Intellectual History, these conclusions un-satisfactorily skim the term’s surface and thus fail to un-earth the distinct meaning ‘happiness’ had for 18th-century legal and political thinkers.

 That ‘happiness’ was spared the editorial guillotine as the Declaration went through round after round of revision affirms that the document’s authors attached significant meaning to it.
 Discovering what this meaning was is somewhat more complicated and requires tracing the term back into the multiple intellectual traditions that, according to John Adams, the Continental Congress “hackneyed” during the drafting process, namely—the English common law, Newtonian science, Christianity, and the history and philosophy of classical antiquity (as for the high crime of “hackneying,” Jefferson, in his defense, claimed that his job in authoring the Declaration was decidedly not to invent new ideas).